supertorpe/chessendgametraining/README.md

 ```
 ./exec.sh build-app
 ```
-If you don't want to use Docker, you can install Node.js (latest LTS) and a package manager (i.e. pnpm) to install de dependencies, start the development server and build for production.
+If you don't want to use Docker, you can install Node.js (latest LTS) and a package manager (i.e. pnpm) to install dependencies, start the development server and build for production.

 ### TWA / Android bundle